NDari/gocrunch/mat/README.md

 ```go
 func (m *Mat) Scale(f float64) *Mat
 ```
-Scale is the element-wise multiplication of a mat object by a scalar.
+Scale is the element-wise multiplication of a Mat by a scalar.

 The results of the element-wise multiplication is stored in the original mat on which the method was invoked.